apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-on-playground-on-local-host.md

 #### Create an ApeCloud MySQL Paxos group

-The playground creates an ApeCloud-MySQL Paxos group by default.
+Playground creates an ApeCloud-MySQL Paxos group by default.
 You can also use `kbcli` to create a new cluster.
-The following is an example of creating an ApeCloud-MySQL Paxos group of 1 vCPU and 1 GiB of memory.
+The following is an example of creating an ApeCloud-MySQL Paxos group with default configurations.

 ```bash
 export KBCLI_CLUSTER_DEFAULT_REPLICAS=3